jerrylow/breakpoints/README.md

 ### Comparing Specific Breakpoints

 Checking against the current breakpoint and if it matches the criteria execute the callback function.
-This method is **not** constantly listening for changes until the viewport hits the criteria see _Constant Check Example_ below.
+This method is **not** constantly listening for changes, it's a one time check.
+For constant check see _Constant Check Example_ below or use [comparing triggers](#listening-for-specific-breakpoints-then-execute).
 See [comparing methods](#comparing-methods) for all available options.

 ```js
 // Basic Example